thrightguy/CloudToLocalLLM/docs/SETUP.md

 - Disk Space: At least 5GB for the application and base models
 - Optional: NVIDIA GPU with CUDA support for faster model inference

+## Data Storage Policy

+### Default: Local Storage
+- All conversations and data are stored locally on your device
+- No data is sent to the cloud by default
+- You maintain full control over your data

+### Optional: Cloud Storage (Premium)
+> **Important Security Warning**: Cloud storage is a premium feature with important considerations:
+> - Data is encrypted but stored on our servers
+> - If you lose your access code, we CANNOT recover your data
+> - We strongly recommend keeping a secure backup of your access code
+> - Cloud storage requires a premium subscription
+> - You must explicitly opt-in to cloud storage
+> - Review our [Privacy Policy](../PRIVACY.md) and [Terms of Service](../TERMS.md) before enabling

 ## Prerequisites

 Before installing CloudToLocalLLM, make sure you have: